-Recent discovery published in Bio Science by a group of scientists seems to add evidence for actions to be taken to prevent human influence on global warming.
+The recent discovery published in BioScience by a group of scientists seems to add evidence for actions to be taken to prevent human influence on global warming.

-Thus I do not challenge science behind this article, but science behind the concept of man produced and consequently man controllable global warming.
+Thus I do not challenge the science behind this article, but the science behind the concept of man produced and consequently man controllable global warming.
 And this article helps me in this respect a great deal.
 Why?

 Consider this series of questions that fuel global warming phenomena.

 - How many points in the atmosphere do we measure?
 We know that we can not measure all points around the globe up to 100.000 meters high in the Earth stratosphere.
 But then we see that we do not have to weigh all points all the time.
 We can calculate averages – but again those averages are more accurate with each additional measure point and with shorter time lapses between measurements.
 On micro measurements, we see that we can now predict the weather for the next ten days for a “point” of approximately 5 square km.
 While this is a joke in micro measurement, even more, important trick happens in climatology, in the macro analysis.